Account-Based Sales (ABS) is hardly a new concept, but today, many business leaders are giving it more than just a second look.

 How Important Is Lead Nurturing in ABS?

-Lead nurturing typically applies well with small businesses led by a maximum of three decision makers.
+Lead nurturing is typically most effective with small businesses that have, at most, three decision-makers.
 But it doesn’t mean you can’t apply lead nurturing tactics for bigger accounts.

 In account-based nurturing, you need to engage multiple stakeholders in an organization with differentiated messaging based on their buyer personas.
 You also need to consider which stage each occupies in their specific buyer journey.
 Then respond dynamically to their actions and behavior and slow the pace if the buyer journey decelerates.

-How Do You Align ABS with the Customer Journey?
+How Do You Align ABS with the Buyer Journey?

 While they may have different needs, every stakeholder in an organization typically goes through the same stages in the buyer journey.
 Depending on the framework you use, this journey often includes Awareness, Interest, Consideration, Purchase, and Advocacy.